 To view the sales of luxury homes in the other ski-in/ski-out locations in Whistler, click through to the Luxury House Sales (Sales: Houses).
 Please note, there are only five locations in Whistler that offer a detached house with ski-in/ski-out access to either Whistler or Blackcomb Mountain.
 All five locations are featured on this site.

 Horstman Estates is a bare land strata with 33 strata lots.
 That means that each strata lot owner pays a small, monthly strata fee.
-In bare land strata, the strata corporation, meaning the homeowners, are only responsible for the items covered by the strata fee.
-The responsibility of the strata corporation stops at the lot line for each strata lot.
+In bare land strata, the strata corporation, meaning the homeowners, is only responsible for the items covered by the strata fee.
+The responsibility of the strata corporation stops at the lot line of each strata lot.

-View the complete Registered strata plan VAS2482 to understand what a bare land strata looks like and to identify the common property.
+View the Registered strata plan VAS2482 to understand the bare land strata lots and to identify the common property.

-A bare land strata has the lowest strata fees as the strata fees cover the common property which includes:
+A bare land strata typically have the lowest strata fees as the strata fees cover the common property which includes: